urshzzxx/100-days-of-code/log.md

 **Today's Progress:** I worked on jQuery exercises on freeCodeCamp, I have 8 more to go! jQuery is super fun and creative so I'm looking forward to learning more throughout the next few tutorials.

 **Thoughts:** I'm feeling good!
 I like jQuery, I think it's extremely creative and I'm enjoying learning about selectors.
 I thought the animation selectors were really fun to work with.
 I definitely want to do more research on them so that I can get comfortable using this framework.
 I also think I may try the freeCodeCamp's vanilla CSS tribute challenge.
 I'm still not a fan of the little mobile demo on the side on fCC. ):

+## Day 5: July 2, 2017

+**Today's Progress:** I skipped one day because I was really bad with time management but today I finished the exercises practicing jQuery and made a codepen.io account!
+I'm excited for my first Front-End Development Project.

+**Thoughts:** I thought jQuery was fun, I liked the how the lesson ended with the "hinge" animation.
+It was a nice dramatic touch. jQuery doesn't seem that complicated but I feel like I need to go over it a few times to fully understand and grasp it.
+I don't think I would know what to do/use if I was given a task on my own to use jQuery.